hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 * Operating system environment variables (`HTTP_PORT=3000`)
 * Static configuration files (config.json: `{ "httpPort": 3000 }`)

-The Apache 2.0 licenced node-convict library to be leveraged for the mechanical parts of the configuration parsing and validation: https://github.com/mozilla/node-convict
+The Apache 2.0 licensed node-convict library to be leveraged for the mechanical parts of the configuration parsing and validation: https://github.com/mozilla/node-convict

 ##### 4.1.1.1.2 Configuration Schema - Validator